justinnhli/dynamic-fok-paper/outline.md

 # situating within a strategic knowledge search framework

+* "[meta]cognitive-heuristic account of metacognitive judgments"
+    * [Schwartz2011TipOfThe] offers both psychological and neuro-imaging evidence for the cognitive-heuristic account, at least for TOTs
 * memory as a strategic process
     * knowledge search (Newell1972HumanProblemSolving)
     * "the Control of Recollection" ([Burgess1996ConfabulationAndThe])